 (f) the application of the binding mediation role established in Article 19;

-(fa) the functioning of the decision-making of the Joint Committee;
+(fa) the functioning of the decision-making of the Joint Committee; (863 Giegold)

+(fb) the obstacles or impact to cross-border consolidation pursuant to Article 8 of this Regulation.
+(386 Cornillet et al > applies only to Art.
+1)

 2. The report referred to in paragraph 1 shall also examine whether: